Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

 The original writers of the Gospels never related time in relation to the Herod dynasty.
 This omission was likely done on purpose because the Gospels were for a universal audience that viewed the Herod family as minor players in a big act.
 Neither did the Christian writers want to parallel the Herods with time because they were so cruel and barbarous.
 This action would be too honorific.

 Here is a chart to visually demonstrate Josephus’ dating.
 An explanation and analysis is given afterwards:

 |Archelaus||3 B.C.||7 A.D.||10 years|

 Josephus wrote the most detailed accounts of the Herods, starting with the rise of Herod the Great’s father, and then installation of Herod as the de facto leader of the Jews and about his later posterity.
 No other ancient manuscript available today contains the same amount of details as his.
 He dated the inception of Herod with this statement:

 And thus did this man [Herod] receive the kingdom, having obtained it on the hundred and eighty-fourth Olympiad, when Caius Domitius Calvinus was consul the second time, and Caius Asinius Pollio [the first time]2

 The 184th Olympiad would traditionally date anywhere from 44/43 to 41/40 BC.
-However, the mentioning of Caius Domitius Calvinus and Caius Asinius Pollio, who were consuls together at Rome during the year of 40 BC only, strengthens Josephus command that Herod leadership began at 40 BC.3
+However, the mentioning of Caius Domitius Calvinus and Caius Asinius Pollio, who were consuls together at Rome during the year of 40 BC only, strengthens Josephus’s command that Herod leadership began in 40 BC.3

 Josephus believed that the Romans and the Jews had two different concepts of measuring time.
 To rule out any uncertainty, he had to address both groups.
 He knew that the Jewish people did not recognize the 40 BC installation date by Rome.
 It was a common belief by the Jews that rulership only began with the death of their leader.